- tramadol hydrochloride

 Clear, colourless sterile solution for injection.
 Zamadol Injection has an osmolarity of 320-380 mOsmol, whereas normal serum is 285-290 mOsmol.
 Zamadol Injection therefore is slightly hypertonic.

 Treatment of moderate to severe pain.

-The injection is for parenteral administration either intramuscularly, by slow intravenous injection or, when diluted in solution, by infusion or patient controlled analgesia.
 The dose of Zamadol Injection should be adjusted to the intensity of the pain and the sensitivity of the individual patient.
 The lowest effective dose for analgesia should generally be selected.

 A dose of 50 or 100 mg 4-6 hourly is usually required.
 Intravenous injections must be given slowly over 2-3 minutes.

 In post-operative pain, an initial bolus of 100 mg is administered.
 For the 60 minutes following this initial bolus, 50 mg doses may be given every 10-20 minutes up to a total dose of 250 mg including the initial bolus.

 Subsequent doses should be 50 or 100 mg 4-6 hourly up to a total daily dose of 600 mg.

 A total parenteral daily dose of over 600 mg should not be exceeded except in special circumstances.

 A dose adjustment is not usually necessary in patients up to 75 years of age without clinically manifest hepatic or renal insufficiency.
 In elderly patients over 75 years of age the elimination may be prolonged.
 Therefore, if necessary the dosage intervals should be carefully considered according to the patients requirements.